Sam Asghari: Career

 At age 21, Asghari was introduced to modeling by his sister Faye.
 His first runway show was in Palm Springs, California for designer Michael Costello.
 Asghari has modeled for multiple magazines, including having spreads in Vulkan, Men's Health, Iron Man, GQ, and others.
 In 2019, he received a Daytime Beauty Award at the 2nd annual Daytime Beauty Awards for Outstanding Achievement in Fitness.

-In 2018, Asgahri appeared in his film debut in the parody Star Trek spoof Unbelievable!!!!! headed by Snoop Dogg.
+In 2018, Asghari appeared in his film debut in the parody Star Trek spoof Unbelievable!!!!! headed by Snoop Dogg.
 Asghari's role was a cameo.
 In 2021, he appeared in Black Monday season 3 for a multi-episode arc, in which he played Giancarlo, "a super sexy model who works for Pfaffashions."
 Later the same year, he appeared on the television show Hacks for an episode as a "sexy Santa"; he stated, "Working with Jean Smart — I'm flattered to work with such amazing talents that have been around the craft for such a long time.
 She was so professional.
 We had a great time."
 Producer Lucia Aniello praised Asghari for the role, stating, "He was really funny.
 He improvised a ton.
 He looked like Sexy Santa.
 He just checked all the boxes and he was really so sweet and funny.
 We just loved him."
 Also in 2021, he auditioned for the part of Carrie Bradshaw's physical therapist Travis on the And Just Like That... episode "Tragically Hip", but was not selected for the role.

 In October 2021, Asghari joined the action thriller film Hot Seat as a co-star alongside Mel Gibson and Kevin Dillon.
 People noted it would be Asghari's first major film role.
 Director James Cullen Bressack told TooFab Asghari is "one of the nicest people, he's such a kind human being and he's a very talented actor.
 I think people are gonna like his role in this.
 He knows how to do some really cool action shots and I think he shows it off in the movie so it's pretty exciting."
 Asghari portrayed SWAT Sergeant Tobias, a role for which he had been physically training.

 Asghari has said he has avoided roles that play into Middle Eastern stereotypes, such as terrorist characters.
-He has declined appearances on two reality television shows: Celebrity Big Brother and the Masked Singer.
+He declined appearances on two reality television shows: Celebrity Big Brother and the Masked Singer.
+However, Asghari was cast in the third season of The Traitors, which was released in early 2025.

 Personal life

 Asghari became an American citizen in 2012.
+During the 2023 SAG-AFTRA strike, he picketed along with other union members.
+Asghari said, "We're here to raise awareness on my brothers and sisters working hard and striking for my future.
+And I hope everything gets resolved very fast so we can all go back to what we love doing the most, which is making art and inspiring people."